-Warning: PHP/Composer support is recently added to the vagga some things may change as we gain experience with the tool.
+Warning: PHP/Composer support was recently added to vagga, some things may change as we gain experience with the tool.

 Ruby Installer

 Ruby gems can be installed either by providing a list of gems or from a Gemfile using bundler.
 For example: